SamarKri/sales-predictions/README.md

 Samar Krimi

 ## Business Problem
-A sales prediction for food items sold at various stores to help the retailer understand the properties of products and outlets that play crucial roles in increasing sales.
+A sales prediction for food items sold at various stores to help the retailer to understand the properties of products and outlets that play crucial roles in increasing sales.

 ## Data Source : sales_predictions_2023.csv
 https://drive.google.com/file/d/1syH81TVrbBsdymLT_jl2JIf6IjPXtSQw/view